-The College offers UExcel® exams and Excelsior College® Examinations designed to help you advance your academic objectives through independent study.
+The College offers UExcel® exams designed to help you advance your academic objectives through independent study.
 A variety of learning resources, including content guides, guided learning materials, and practice tests, are available directly from Excelsior.
 These resources are prepared by Excelsior College so you can be assured that they are current and cover the content you are expected to master for the exams.
 Along with your own desire to learn, these resources are usually all that you need to help you succeed.

 Some students may seek additional assistance or may be contacted by tutorial firms and test-preparation companies offering their own products and services.
-The College is not affiliated with any of these firms and does not endorse the products or services of any of these vendors since we do not review their materials for content or compatibility with UExcel exams and Excelsior College Examinations.
+The College is not affiliated with any of these firms and does not endorse the products or services of any of these vendors since we do not review their materials for content or compatibility with UExcel exams.

-To help you become a well-informed consumer we suggest, before you make any purchase decision regarding study materials provided by organizations other than Excelsior College, that you consider the points outlined on our website.
+To help you become a well-informed consumer, we suggest that before you make any purchase decision regarding study materials provided by organizations other than Excelsior College, you consider the points outlined on our website.